JeffKnowlesJr/obsidian-link-plugin/README.md

-# Obsidian Link Plugin v1.0.0
+npm # Obsidian Link Plugin v1.0.0

 A focused Obsidian plugin for **intelligent daily note organization** with automatic monthly folder management and seamless Daily Notes integration.
 Future notes creation as well.
 No clutter, just the core functionality that matters.